rbdannenberg/arco/doc/ugens.md

 input signals to consumers. `CAN_TERMINATE` is *not* the default for signal generators such as `pwl`, `pwe` and `recplay` (when playing).
-Thus, you can typically mark only the determining unit generator such as an envelope by claling its `.term` method in order to cause an entire sound to terminate.
-When an input to a `Sum` or `Mix` terminates, the input is automatically removed, so the typical application of `.term` is to indicate that when an envelope completes, the sound it modulates (e.g. using a `Mult`) should be detached from a mix or sum, and through reference counting, the entire sound should be freed.
+Thus, you can typically mark only the determining unit generator such as an envelope by calling its `.term` method in order to cause an entire sound to terminate.
+When an input to a `Sum` or `Mix` terminates, the input is automatically removed, so the typical application of `.term` is to indicate that *when an envelope completes*, the sound it modulates (e.g. using a `Mult`) should be detached from a mix or sum, and through reference counting, the entire sound should be freed.
+If there is a tail, then the delay starts when the envelope finishes, where "finish" means there are no more breakpoints and the envelope value is zero.

 In addition to the possibility of releasing a tree of unit generators, any `atend` action is performed when `TERMINATED`